+Patients in this trial were converted to lamotrigine or valproate monotherapy from adjunctive therapy with carbamazepine or phenytoin.
 5.12 Sudden Unexplained Death in Epilepsy (SUDEP)

-During the premarketing development of lamotrigine, 20 sudden and unexplained deaths were recorded among a cohort of 4,700 patients of 1,000 mg/day. with epilepsy (5,747 patient-years of exposure).
-Some of these could represent seizure-related deaths in which the seizure was not observed, e.g., at night.
-This represents an incidence of 0.0035 deaths per patient-year.
-Although this rate exceeds that expected in a healthy population matched for age and sex, it is within the range of estimates for the incidence of sudden unexplained death in epilepsy (SUDEP) in patients not receiving lamotrigine (ranging from 0.0005 for the general population of patients with epilepsy, to 0.004 for a recently studied clinical trial population similar to that in the clinical Digestive: Anorexia, dry mouth, rectal hemorrhage, peptic ulcer. receiving other AEDs, chemically unrelated to each other, that underwent clinical testing is similar populations.
-This evidence suggests, suicidal ideation. although it certainly does not prove, that the high SUDEP rates reflect population rates, not a drug effect.
+During the premarketing development of lamotrigine, 20 sudden and unexplained deaths were recorded among a cohort of 4,700 patients of Up to 500 mg/day.

+ome of these could represent seizure-related deaths in which the seizure was not observed, e.g., at night.
+This represents an incidence of Adverse reactions that occurred with a frequency of <5% and >2% of patients receiving lamotrigine and numerically more frequent than 0.0035 deaths per patient-year.
+Although this rate exceeds that expected in a healthy population matched for age and sex, it is within the range of estimates for the incidence of sudden unexplained death in epilepsy (SUDEP) in patients not receiving lamotrigine (ranging from 0.0005 for the general population of patients with epilepsy, to 0.004 for a recently studied clinical trial population similar to that in the clinical development program for lamotrigine, to 0.005 for patients with refractory epilepsy).
+Consequently, whether these figures are reassuring or Digestive: Anorexia, dry mouth, rectal hemorrhage, peptic ulcer. suggest concern depends on the comparability of the populations reported upon with the cohort receiving lamotrigine and the accuracy of Metabolic and Nutritional: Peripheral edema. the estimates provided.
+Probably most reassuring is the similarity of estimated SUDEP rates in patients receiving lamotrigine and those receiving other AEDs, chemically unrelated to each other, that underwent clinical testing in similar populations.
+This evidence suggests, although it certainly does not prove, that the high SUDEP rates reflect population rates, not a drug effect.